 The mental health issues that can affect women's behaviour, cognitive skills and mood are as follows:

 According to World Health Organization, depressive disorders account for close to 41.9 percent of the disability from neuropsychiatric disorders among women compared to 29.3% among men.
 Women are more prone to depression.
 According to Mental Health Foundation, one in four women requires treatment for depression at some time, whereas only one in 10 men require medical assistance for depression.
-The reasons of depression being more prevalent in women are social factors (such as poverty and isolation) and biological factors (such as the hormonal changes).
+The reasons for depression being more prevalent in women are social factors (such as poverty and isolation) and biological factors (such as the hormonal changes).

 According to the statistics of the Mental Health Foundation, women are twice as likely to experience anxiety disorders as men.
-They also suggest that more than half of the reported cases of phobias or obsessive compulsive disorder are in women.
+They also suggest that more than half of the reported cases of phobias or obsessive-compulsive disorder are in women.

 The Mental Health Foundation suggests that eating disorders are more common in women than men.
 Young women are more likely to develop eating disorders.
 In comparison to 0.2 percent men, 1.9 percent women experience anorexia every year.